ipsy-md/docs/docs/cluster/cecile/slurm.md

     - `ST`: Status of your job:
     - `R`: running job
     - `PD`: pending job, it is waiting for resources to be freed
-    - `IDLE`: idled job, there might be multiple reasons for an idled job, check the error logs and your slurm scripts.
+    - `IDLE`: idled job, there might be multiple reasons for an idled job, check the error logs and your slurm script.
     - `TIME`: Time since the job started running
     - `NODES`: Number of nodes
     - `NODELIST` : Nodes name